Kathleen Cavendish, Marchioness of Hartington: Early life and education

 Kennedy was born on February 20, 1920, at home in Brookline, Massachusetts, the fourth child and second daughter of Joseph P. Kennedy Sr. and Rose Fitzgerald.
 She was nicknamed "Kick" because of her "irrepressible nature".
-Kennedy was especially close to her older brother, John F. Kennedy, known as "Jack".
-Her other siblings were Joseph Jr., Rosemary, Eunice, Patricia, Robert, Jean and Ted.
+Kennedy was especially close to her older brother, John, known as "Jack".
+Her other siblings were Joseph Jr., Rosemary, Eunice, Patricia, Robert, known as "Bobby", Jean and Edward, known as "Ted".

 Kennedy was educated at Riverdale Country School in the Riverdale section of the Bronx, New York City.
 She also attended Noroton Convent of the Sacred Heart in Noroton, Connecticut, and the Holy Child Convent in Neuilly, France.
 While the Kennedy daughters were not raised to pursue political ambitions like their brothers, they were provided with many of the same educational and social opportunities, owing to their father's powerful financial and political connections and influence.
 This was particularly the case when President Franklin D. Roosevelt appointed Joseph as United States ambassador to the United Kingdom in 1938.

 As a child, Kennedy was very athletic and played football with her brothers.
 An account cited that this stemmed from the ethos of competition that her father instilled on the young children.
 They were split into teams and would compete in sports at the family compound in Hyannis Port, Massachusetts.
 Her optimism and high spirits attracted many suitors, some of whom were Jack's closest friends.
 Eventually Kennedy started to date and had her first serious relationship with W. R. Grace and Company heir J. Peter Grace.